-There will be a maximum of 31 regional car entries from the US at the 2017 Annual Student Conference.
+A maximum of 32 cars will be drawn from the regional competitions in the US and Colombia for the 2018 Annual Student Conference.
 The list of Annual Student Conference entries is drawn from the regional winners, based on the size of each region.
 The number of qualification slots reserved for each region is shown below:

-- Mid-America: 3 qualifiers

-- Mid-Atlantic: 5 qualifiers

-- North Central:

-- Northeast: 3 qualifiers

-- Pacific Northwest: 2 qualifiers
+• Mid-America: 3 qualifiers • Rocky Mountain: 3 qualifiers • Mid-Atlantic: 5 qualifiers • Southern: 5 qualifiers • North Central: 5 qualifiers • Southwest: 2 qualifiers • Northeast: 3 qualifiers • Western: 3 qualifiers • Pacific Northwest: 2 qualifiers • Colombia: 1 qualifier